Skip to Main Content

 Digital Projects Toolkit

-A collection of resources, tools, and consultative services to support the development of digital scholarship and pedagogy projects created by or in collaboration with the University Libraries.
+A collection of resources, tools, and consultative services to support the development of digital scholarship projects created by or in collaboration with the University Libraries.

 Dublin Core Metadata Explained